heydyvex/from-the-quantum/README.md

 # from-the-quantum
-From Quantum information to general intelligence Exploring and learning from very first principle: Quantum physics to autonomous software (software 2.0) to General Intelligence (GI).
+From Quantum information to general intelligence Exploring and learning from very first principle: Quantum information to autonomous software (software 2.0) to [GI](https://github.com/heydyvex/GI).

 Objectives: Understanding **computation** and **information**, physics of them and broadly software on top of them.